PhD, University of Waterloo

 As a member of the higher education community, I have acquired extensive experience in fostering inclusive teaching and learning environments.
 Over the years, I taught courses in such diverse areas as rhetoric and communication, digital media studies, disability studies, critical making, and inclusive design.
 As an educator, I care deeply about my students’ academic development and wellbeing.
 I am committed to supporting the learning needs of students and promoting an inclusive culture of learning that is accessible to all students, regardless of background, identity, or belief.

 Besides my teaching practice, I am also active in research.
 Working at the intersection of disability studies, digital media studies, and critical design, my research attends to the impact of digital media technologies and design practice on contemporary society and culture.
 My peer-reviewed work has appeared in Technoculture, The International Journal of Performance Art and Digital Media, The Canadian Journal of Disability Studies, and The International Journal of Inclusive Education, among other venues.
-As an academic, I serve as a peer reviewer for reputable academic journals in the humanities and social sciences.
-I also serve on the Editorial Board of Technoculture.
+As an academic, I have served as an external expert reviewer for government grant agencies as well as a peer reviewer for reputable scholarly journals in the humanities and social sciences.
+I am also a current member of the Editorial Board of Technoculture.

 Selected Publications